-- 3. Casual socializing will not be permitted in the Media Center. - 4.
-Enter the Media Center in a controlled, quiet manner. - 5.
-Maintain a calm, quiet atmosphere in the Media Center.

-- 6. Observe all Media Center rules and regulations. - 7.
-Use the Media Center resources responsibly. - 8.
-Follow the requests of the Media Center staff. - 9.
+- 1. Media Center admission will be granted when a classroom teacher has issued an authorized request for a specific academic assignment. - 2.
+Casual socializing will not be permitted in the Media Center. - 3.
+Enter the Media Center in a controlled, quiet manner. - 4.
+Maintain a calm, quiet atmosphere in the Media Center. - 5.
+Observe all Media Center rules and regulations. - 6.
+Use the Media Center resources responsibly. - 7.
+Follow the requests of the Media Center staff. - 8.
 No food or beverages permitted in the Media Center.